 This program is associated with the UQ Art Museum’s exhibition The Dust Never Settles, which runs from 13 April to 30 July 2017.

-Find out more information about or RSVP to the panel discussion Presenting Maralinga: How are artists addressing our nuclear history? here
+Listen to the panel discussion Presenting Maralinga: How are artists addressing our nuclear history? here